cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <PanelListItem number="1">

-Build the checkers executable as you have learned in this section, but this time from the public repository, so as to not depend on local files:
+Build the checkers executable as you have learned in this section, but this time from the public repository so as to not depend on local files:

 ```Dockerfile
 FROM --platform=linux golang:1.18.7-alpine AS builder